AvshiSha/avshi_tetris_game/README.md

 Name of the creator: Avshalom Sharabani

--I created the colors bonus, and the box score bonus.
+- I created the colors bonus, and the box score bonus.

 - For the colors bonus I added two ways of play the game, one without colors, and one with colors.
 - If the chosen game is with computer, first the user choose if he wants to play with colors, and after that the user choose difficulty ("Novice", "Good or "Best").